romitkarmakar/website/index.md

     <div class="section-title">
       <h2>ABOUT US</h2>
     </div>
-    <div class="about-info"><p>WonderataX solutions ,Despite it's technical name it was but a mere idea which we wanted to take forward and turn  into a reality .
+    <div class="about-info col-sm-6">WonderataX solutions ,Despite it's technical name it was but a mere idea which we wanted to take forward and turn  into a reality .
-<p>We wanted to provide the rest of the world with what we have to offer .
+We wanted to provide the rest of the world with what we have to offer .
-  <p>   And as nothing comes for free these days we wanted to make these services available to clients in an easier and affordable way .<p>
+     And as nothing comes for free these days we wanted to make these services available to clients in an easier and affordable way .
     We wanted to make a cooperative community of both learning and sharing at the same time keeping the business aspect to it alive too .
-    <p> We want to provide interested clients with in-demand services like web development , game development, graphic designing and even AR/VR development .
+     We want to provide interested clients with in-demand services like web development , game development, graphic designing and even AR/VR development .
-        <p> We want to make a cooperative team and teach people around us things they want to train in so they can take a step towards their future too.
+         We want to make a cooperative team and teach people around us things they want to train in so they can take a step towards their future too.
     </div>
   </section>
 </div>